Find Affordable College Courses

 Hattiesburg, MS

-Out of the 8 schools in Mississippi that were part of this year’s ranking, William Carey University landed the # 4 spot on the list.
+A rank of #4 on this year’s list means William Carey University is a great place for nursing students working on their bachelor’s degree.
 Located in the small city of Hattiesburg, William Carey University is a private not-for-profit school with a moderately-sized student population.

 About 88% of the students majoring in nursing at the school are women while 12% are male.